 Coffee culture is the lifeblood of Italy and Sicilians are no exception.
-Local cafes are for eating, drinking, socialising, and even taking care of a little business.
+Local cafes are for eating, drinking, socializing, and even taking care of a little business.

 Sicily is the 4th biggest wine producer in Italy.
 The wine from Sicily is particularly famous abroad, mainly the Marsala wines.

-Pistachio trees are grown all over the island and the fragrant green nuts are used to flavour ice-cream, as sweet fillings for confectionery and pastries, in rich pasta sauces, in glazes for meat and fish.
+Pistachio trees are grown all over the island and the fragrant green nuts are used to flavor ice cream, as sweet fillings for confectionery and pastries, in rich pasta sauces, in glazes for meat and fish.

 You can’t leave Sicily without tasting the sizzling street food or experiencing the enthusiasm and energy of the open-air traders.